torproject/tor/doc/HACKING/tracing/EventsCircuit.md

     launched.

   * `cannibalized`: Circuit has been cannibalized.
-This happens when we have an already opened unused circuit (prehemptive circuits) and it was picked.
+This happens when we have an already opened unused circuit (preemptive circuits) and it was picked.

   * `first_onion_skin`: First onion skin was sent that is the handshake with the first hop.